Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

 These contributions are especially relevant for the Type II 2HDM at large $\tan\beta$.
-In our case, as we will consider a very heavy charged scalar and focus on low $\tan\beta$, we expect them to be subdominant with respect to the other constraints.\\
+In our case, as we will consider a very heavy charged scalar and focus on low $\tan\beta$, we expect these decays to be subdominant with respect to the other constraints.\\

-Regarding the leptonic decays $B_q^0\rightarrow \mu^+\mu^-$, the most constraining one is $B_s^0\rightarrow \mu^+\mu^-$.
-Recently, new updated experimental values of this observable gave results closer to the Standard Model expectation value \citep{LHCb:2021vsc,LHCb:2021awg,CMS:2022mgd}.
-We use the current world average from \citep{HeavyFlavorAveragingGroup:2022wzx}.